Written by Matthew Ern, email@example.com Thursday, 01 May 2014 09:11

-The upcoming bond referendum vote in the Sewanhaka Central High School District has dominated school board meetings since the district announced a second plan to renovate its five buildings.
-The new $86.61 million bond will be used for renovations and infrastructure projects in the district’s five high schools and up for vote on May 20.
-The district tried to float a $99.5 million bond, which failed before voters last December by 293 tallies.
+Ongoing discussion about the upcoming bond referendum vote at Sewanhaka High School has dominated board meetings since the district announced its second proposed plan to renovate its five buildings.
+The newly proposed $86.61 million bond will be used for renovations and infrastructure projects in the district’s five high schools and up for vote on May 20.
+The district previously put up a $99.5 million bond, which failed before voters last December by 293 tallies.

 “How much would go for the roof?
 How much would go for the auditorium?
 I don’t see that information online or in the presentation,” she said.
-“I think that’s really important for people to see where the money is going to go.”
+“I think that’s really important for people to see where the money is going to go,” Grincato said.

 There will be a budget hearing on May 6 in preparation for the next bond referendum vote on May 20.

 Athletic field work for the entire district totals about $16 million, according to district officials.
 The proposal reduces gym additions at all the schools except Elmont Memorial High School, which is set to receive a $2 million upgrade.
 The proposal pares down field work at New Hyde Park Memorial High School, but will still include synthetic turf for football and field hockey fields.